 A later hall, added in 1915, no longer provided flexible accommodation for the congregation.
 A red sandstone clad replacement designed by Malcolm Fraser Architects now fills the narrow gap between the church and the east boundary.
 This boundary, with a tall retaining wall above an adjoining car park area, provided some challenging foundation conditions.
-A profiled roof with vertical glazing panels and large south-facing window provides well-framed views south towards the Edinburgh landmark of Arthur Seat from the double-height main hall.
+A profiled roof with vertical glazing panels and a large south-facing window provides well-framed views from the double-height main hall, looking out towards the iconic Arthur's Seat landmark.

 Ancillary accommodation is on two main levels on the north side, including a projecting first floor corner cantilever window.
 The new accommodation provides a clear contrast to the carefully restored church interior, the two spaces being linked by tall glazed openings in the east gable.

-Alterations in the church itself include opening up the entrance vestibule by replacing a main load-bearing wall with steel framing to allow insertion of a glazed screen and strengthening the floor after pew removal for flexible open space use and new under-floor heating.
+Alterations within the church included opening up the entrance vestibule by replacing a main load-bearing wall with steel framing to allow insertion of a glazed screen.
+Additionally, strengthening the floor after pew removal was undertaken for flexible open space use and new under-floor heating.